sysmo-nms/sysmo-operator/README.md

-Noctopus-client is a graphical interface to the Noctoups network management system (github.com/ssbx/noctopus-client)
+Noctopus-client is a graphical interface to the Noctopus network management system.

 (monitoring, metrologie, data driven documents, data vizualisation)